Outlook add-ins overview

-Outlook add-ins are supported in Outlook 2013 or later on Windows, Outlook 2016 or later on Mac, Outlook on the web for Exchange 2013 on-premises and later versions, Outlook on iOS, Outlook on Android, and Outlook on the web in Office 365 and Outlook.com.
+Outlook add-ins are supported in Outlook 2013 or later on Windows, Outlook 2016 or later on Mac, Outlook on the web for Exchange 2013 on-premises and later versions, Outlook on iOS, Outlook on Android, and Outlook on the web and Outlook.com.
 Not all of the newest features are supported in all clients at the same time.
-Please refer to articles and API references for those features to see which hosts they may or may not be supported in.
+Please refer to articles and API references for those features to see which applications they may or may not be supported in.

 Get started building Outlook add-ins